Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 - Infinities_Transport : Is an example of infinity when it becomes assigned.
 In terminology this implies that infinity will draw to a close when a certain condition is met.
 Infinities_transport, assigns electron transport as a key function to energetic distribution.
 And therefore create energetic loss/gain vectors within that movement.

-- Infinities_Transport : Ratios
+Infinities_Transport : Ratio's
-The two base field equations relate to the following :

 * Single Variable : ((1.5578/0.102414319819447)*0.05)
 * Multi Variable : ((1.5578*0.102414319819447)/0.95)

-* Recall this is an aspect which includes the assignment of electron transportation.
-We must show how that variance is assembled, and how that structural transformqation within a sequence.
+* Recall this is an aspect which includes the assignment of electron transportation, we must show how that variance is assembled.
+And how the structural transformqation looks, within a sequence.

 - Inifinities_Continuous : Encapsulates the context of infinity frozen in time, let's imagine.
 There are no loss/gain vectors within the energetic distribution.
 And instead just a description of the nuclear ratio's which are to be assigned.
 In order to approach infinity.